I’m here to provide you with personalized performance solutions that align with your goals. Led by a shared commitment to quality and care.

 My Story:

-I grew up playing multiple sports and I was somehow always one of the smallest on my team.
-But I didn’t let that stop me from competing with the big dogs—I thank my brother and our rough and tumble neighborhood boys for that.
-If there was a sport to be playing I was playing it (organized or not).
-But soccer was always my favorite, and the one I stuck with from about 6 years old through high school.
+Growing up if there was a sport to be playing I was playing it (organized or not) but soccer was always my favorite, and the one I stuck with from about 6 years old through high school.

-I’ve broken 7 or so bones (again, I was a rough and tumble kid) and have had my fair share of sprains and such along the way.
-Through it all I kept coming back to fight for more.
-Not “more” things, more trophies, more awards, more plaques—but more me.
-Deeper levels of understanding, wisdom, strength, grit, resiliency, as well as love, joy, laughter, and play.
-My life experiences have taught me more than I could have ever learned in a textbook about how to keep showing up for yourself, even when it feels like it’s all working against you.
+I’ve had my fair share of injuries and setbacks along the way, yet through it all I kept coming back because I knew there was more for me to gain.
+Not more “things” (trophies, plaques, or awards)—but more me.
+Deeper levels of understanding, strength, grit, resiliency, as well as love, joy, laughter, and play.
+My life experiences have taught me more than I could have ever learned in a textbook; about how to keep showing up for yourself even when it feels like it’s all working against you.
 I’ve learned to embrace challenges, because without them we stay stagnant while life continues to move around us.
 I’ve come to find that learning to move with it, just might set you free.

-I coach not because I have all the answers, in fact I think my athletes teach me more than I could ever teach them.
-Coaching for me has always been about being willing to walk someone’s journey alongside them.
+I coach not because I have all the answers, (in fact I think my athletes teach me more than I could ever teach them), coaching for me has always been about being willing to walk someone else’s journey alongside them.
 Letting them lead, while I follow—supporting, encouraging, and holding a light to their path when they need it most.
 Stronger together.

 Education:

-Bachelor of Health Science, Minor in Psychology, University of Missouri (MU)
+Bachelor of Health Science, Minor in Psychology, University of Missouri (MU)—2015

-Master of Kinesiology, University of Central Missouri (UCM)
+Master of Kinesiology, Emphasis in Exercise Science, University of Central Missouri (UCM)—2017

-Certified Strength & Conditioning Specialist (CSCS), National Strength & Conditioning Association (NSCA)
+Certified Strength & Conditioning Specialist (CSCS), National Strength & Conditioning Association (NSCA)—2018

 Experience:

-Lainey has 10 years of sports performance coaching since 2015, specializing in team sport athletics with an emphasis in soccer specific performance.
-She’s designed & implemented both individualized and team training programs for middle schoolers, high schoolers at the ECNL/RL levels, collegiate athletes from D1 to NAIA, and professional athletes playing in the NWSL, MLS, USL, WPSL & MASL.
+Lainey has 10 years of sports performance coaching experience, specializing in team sport athletics with an emphasis in soccer-specific performance.
+She’s designed & implemented both individualized and team training programs for youth athletes, high schoolers at the ECNL/RL club levels, collegiate athletes ranging from D1 to NAIA, and professional athletes playing in the NWSL, MLS, USL, MASL & WPSL.

 She served as the Kansas City Comets’ Sports Performance Trainer (MASL) for the 2023-24 season.